badoux/gorb/README.md

 Gorb is a package built upon [Gorp](https://github.com/go-gorp/gorp) and strongly inspired by [Nap](https://github.com/tsenart/nap).
 It allows load balancing in a round robin style between master and slave databases.

 Read queries are executed by slaves.
 Write queries are executed by the master.
-(Use .MasterCanRead(true) to perform READ queries with the master)
+Use .MasterCanRead(true) to perform WRITE queries with the master and READ queries with the master and slaves.

 [Gorp documentation](https://godoc.org/gopkg.in/gorp.v2)